As of May 31, 2023, we have updated our Code of Conduct.

 Questions tagged [aristotle]

 Questions about the ancient Greek philosopher Aristotle (384–322 BC) and his works.
-Questions about his works should be tagged with [greek-literature].
+Questions about his works should be tagged with [greek-language].
 Two of his works are particularly relevant to literature: the 'Poetics' (written around 335 BC) and the 'Rhetoric' or 'Art of Rhetoric'.

 Filter by